ASTM D 4169 Performance Testing of Shipping Containers and Systems

 The procedure for ASTM D 4169 tests includes the following steps:

 - Define the shipping unit in terms of size, weight and form of construction.
 It also must be determined if the container will be manually or mechanically handled.

-- 3. Determine the acceptance criteria.
-The acceptance criteria of ASTD D4169 testing must be established prior to testing.
+- Determine the acceptance criteria for the shipping container test.
+The acceptance criteria of ASTM D 4169 testing must be established prior to testing.
 The criteria should consider the condition of the product at receipt.
 The organizations conducting the test may choose any acceptance criteria suitable for their purpose.
 In most cases, the acceptance criteria can be:

 - Criterion 1: Product is damage-free

 - Criterion 2: Package is intact

 - Criterion 3: Both criteria one and two

 - Select the distribution cycle.
 D 4169 package stress testing outlines a number of different distribution cycles.
 These cycles spell out the various paths a package could experience and include: